elubar/elubar.github.io/README.md

-## Emily Lubar (site under construction!)
+## Emily Lubar

 <img src="/KittpeakPhoto.jpg" width = 200>
 <!-- ![](KittpeakPhoto.jpg) -->
+(site under construction!)

-I am a 3rd year graduate student at the University of Texas at Austin
+Welcome to my site.
+I am a 3rd year graduate student at the University of Texas at Austin in astronomy

-### Research
+### Research Interests

-I specialize in instrumentation and stellar/planetary science.
+I currently specialize in instrumentation and stellar/planetary science.
+I was previously a Research Tech at Penn State University working on the [NEID] (https://neid.psu.edu/) and HPF spectrographs.

 ### Current Instrumentation Projects